Updating a reserved instance pool

 -

 --new-name: New pool name.
 This is an optional parameter.
-Follow these naming requirements:- It must be from 2 to 63 characters long.
+Follow these naming requirements:- Length: between 3 and 63 characters.

 - It can only contain lowercase Latin letters, numbers, and hyphens.